autoloadnextpost/alnp-documentation/en_US/upgrading.md

 Just as the endpoint was changed for the Ajax request, the repeater template file name was also changed.
 If you have a custom repeater template file within your theme, make sure it is labelled to the new file name.

-Old file name: `content-partial.php`
+Old file name: `your-theme/auto-load-next-post/content-partial.php`

-New file name: `content-alnp.php`
+New file name: `your-theme/auto-load-next-post/content-alnp.php`

+If you don't find a repeater template file in your theme then you have nothing to worry about.

 ---

-If you have any issues with this guide, or the documentation that is linked throughout, please [open a new issue](https://github.com/AutoLoadNextPost/alnp-documentation/issues/new) in this repository for it to be reviewed.
+If you have any issues with this guide, or the documentation that is linked throughout, please [open a new issue](https://github.com/autoloadnextpost/alnp-documentation/issues/new) in this repository for it to be reviewed.
 Thank you!